ayudhaamari/real-waste-classification-cnn/README.md

 ## 🌟 Project Overview

-This project develops a Convolutional Neural Network (CNN) model for classifying waste images into nine distinct material types.
-Our goal is to automate and improve waste management efficiency, ultimately contributing to environmental sustainability.
+This project focuses on developing a Convolutional Neural Network (CNN) model for classifying waste images into nine distinct material types.
+By automating the waste sorting process, we aim to enhance recycling efficiency and contribute to environmental sustainability.

 ### 🎯 Objective